 We will speak to the research team to identify which family carers you wish to recruit.
-We can then conduct a targeted mailing to the family carers who are the focus of your research.
+We can then conduct a targeted mailing to the family carers who are the focus of your research or an open recruitment via advertising on our networks and social media.
 We never pass family carers' contact details to researchers without their express permission so we would always make the initial approach on behalf of the researcher.